isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-install.md

 >[!NOTE]
 >
->As configurações padrão do Cabeçalho do servidor são: `
+>The default settings for the Server Header are: `
-ServerTokens Full``
+ServerTokens Full` `
 DispatcherNoServerHeader 0`\
 O que mostra a versão do AEM (para fins estatísticos).
-Se você quiser desativar essas informações estão disponíveis no cabeçalho que pode ser definido: `
+If you want to disable such information being available in the header you can set: `
 ServerTokens Prod`\
-Consulte a [Documentação do Apache sobre a diretiva servertokens (por exemplo, para Apache 2.2)](https://httpd.apache.org/docs/2.2/mod/core.html) para obter mais informações.
+See the [Apache Documentation about ServerTokens Directive (for example, for Apache 2.4)](https://httpd.apache.org/docs/2.4/mod/core.html) for more information.

 **Sethandler**

-Após essas entradas, você deve adicionar uma **declaração sethandler** ao contexto da sua configuração ( `<Directory>`, `<Location>`) para que o Dispatcher trate as solicitações de entrada.
+After these entries you must add a **SetHandler** statement to the context of your configuration ( `<Directory>`, `<Location>`) for the Dispatcher to handle the incoming requests.
 O exemplo a seguir configura o Dispatcher para lidar com solicitações do site completo:

 **Windows e Unix**